nlara6156/CPE487/README.md

 - Having the main ball increase when coming in contact with the other balls
 - The main ball score will not increase if not completely hovering the other ball

 ### Improvements

 - Incorporating a colored screen that displays on the screen when you win or lose.
 Ideally a green screen when you win and a red screen when you lose.
+- Make each of the random balls different sizes and have the larger balls count for more points.

 ### Timeline